 10 Reasons to Stop in Hokianga

-Don’t miss some awesome places on the way to Cape Reinga!
+Don’t miss some awesome things to do in Hokianga!

 From huge Kauri forests to golden sand dunes over the harbour, the landscape in the area changes from one extreme to another within a very short drive – exploring it is a blast!
 The harbour is much more than a dot on the map.
 This top list shows exactly why you should stop by!